chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

 |12        |Tomato Sauce|

 ## Case Study Questions
-This case study has LOTS of questions - they are broken up by area of focus including: * Pizza Metrics * Runner and Customer Experience * Ingredient Optimisation * Pricing and Ratings * Bonus DML Challenges (DML = Data Manipulation Language) <br> <br>
+This case study has LOTS of questions - they are broken up by area of focus including: * Pizza Metrics * Runner and Customer Experience * Ingredient Optimisation * Pricing and Ratings * Bonus DML Challenges (DML = Data Manipulation Language) <br>

-Each of the following case study questions can be answered using a single SQL statement. <br> <br>
+Each of the following case study questions can be answered using a single SQL statement. <br>

-Again, there are many questions in this case study - please feel free to pick and choose which ones you’d like to try! <br> <br>
+Again, there are many questions in this case study - please feel free to pick and choose which ones you’d like to try! <br>

 Before you start writing your SQL queries however - you might want to investigate the data, you may want to do something with some of those ```null``` values and data types in the ```customer_orders``` and ```runner_orders``` tables!

 ### A. Pizza Metrics